danielkingsc/DanielKingsDev/README.md

-# 👋 Hi,there and welcome to my Github Profile
+# 👋 Hi there, welcome to my Github Profile
 My name is Daniel Kings, I'm a ***Full Stack Web3 App Developer***

 Currently working as main web3 developer of Enderchain, a blazing fast blockchain on top of Cosmos Network that I created in my free time.